microsoft/dotnet/releases/net471/KnownIssues/489937-WPF Touch and Stylus AccessViolation in GetPenEventMultiple.md

 This is due to the release of a COM object that is later used in the WPF touch stack.

 ### Resolution
-The fix for this is expected in future servicing update for Windows 10.
+This issue is fixed for all supported OS platforms prior to Windows 10 Fall Creators Update.
+The fix for Windows 10 Fall Creators Update is expected in future servicing update.

-### More information